werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

 As noted in the [Docker registry integration](#docker-registry-integration), werf performs autologin into the detected docker registry.

-The ci-env command always creates a new temporary [docker config](https://docs.docker.com/engine/reference/commandline/cli/#configuration-files).
+The ci-env command creates a new temporary [docker config](https://docs.docker.com/engine/reference/commandline/cli/#configuration-files) in all cases.

 The temporary docker config prevents the mutual interference of jobs running concurrently.
 The temporary docker config-based approach is also more secure than logging into the Docker registry using the system-wide default docker config (`~/.docker`).

-If a `DOCKER_CONFIG` variable is defined or there is a `~/.docker` file, then werf would *copy* this already existing config into a new, temporary one.
+If a `DOCKER_CONFIG` variable is defined or there is a `~/.docker` file, then werf would *copy* this existing config into a new, temporary one.
 So any *docker logins* performed before running the `werf ci-env` command will still be active and available using this new temporary config.

 After the new tmp config has been created, werf performs additional login into the detected Docker registry.

-As a result of a [Docker registry integration procedure](#docker-registry-integration), `werf ci-env` will export a `DOCKER_CONFIG` variable that contains a path to the new temporary docker config.
+As a result of a [Docker registry integration procedure](#docker-registry-integration), `werf ci-env` would export a `DOCKER_CONFIG` variable that contains a path to the new temporary docker config.

 This config then will be utilized by all subsequent werf commands.
 Also, it can be used by a `docker login` command to perform any additional custom logins depending on your needs.